Physical Therapy for PASC or Long COVID

-- Acute care is critical treatment for a severe illness or condition.
+- Acute care is critical treatment for an illness or condition.
 “Post-acute” refers to the phase after that and includes when someone returns home after being cared for in a hospital or rehabilitation center.

 - Sequalae are the side effects or consequences of a previous disease or injury.

 - SARS-CoV-2 is the virus that causes COVID-19.